agenario/portfolio/README.md

 Cross-functional mentoring and team leadership

 📂 **Project Highlights**
-Northvolt Gigafactory/NOVO Energy Gigafactory (Sweden): Senior Engineering Lead for high-precision battery automation systems; led from design to FAT/SAT, ensured CE compliance, and reduced commissioning time by agile approach.
+Northvolt Gigafactory/NOVO Energy Gigafactory (Sweden): Senior Engineering Lead for high-precision battery automation systems; led from design to FAT/SAT, ensured CE compliance, and reduced commissioning time by an agile approach.

 Magna International (Mexico): SME and technical advisor of Digital transformation and Industry 4.0 for a Schuler Tandem Press Line project; supported design-to-commissioning and contributed lessons learned from Magna CSL to improve system reliability and integration.